dykatz/interview-sveltekit-eventplanner/README.md

 - One thing I'd like to do (but I do not know if it is possible in SvelteKit) is make use of the results from the `fetchAllEvents()` to populate the results of pages that use `fetchEventById()`.
 This is possible with TanStack Query's `initialData` parameter.
 It would make the transition between a loaded home page and any of the event pages instantaneous.
 I also know that TSQ has its own state management that is separate from SvelteKit's, so I would prefer to just use what SK gives me wherever possible.

 - I did not use exactly the same form/logic for both creating and editing events.
 I am adhering to the "do not repeat yourself _twice_" principle, because the logic only occurs twice in total, and the logic is different enough between them that trying to create a single API for both instances would be more involved than I'd like.

+- I have added some tests.
+They are visible as unit tests for the helper functions I wrote under `lib/`, a component level test for `EditForm` (which is currently incomplete as I was having issues with the testing library and wanted to move on to handle other functionality), and an end-to-end test that covers creating, editing and deleting.

+- Something missing from the current body of work is accessibility.
+I have not gone through all the elements and ensured that everything has proper `role` attributes and the correct aria labels.
+If implemented, this could also make writing the tests a lot easier.
+This is something that, as mentioned previously, could be helped with a component library, but I am not familiar enough with the Svelte ecosystem to risk using the wrong one.

 ## **Getting Started**